Feeling like enjoying light meals or sharing appetizers with friends? Not sure what to cook for your guests? I have the solution!

 Chorizo, cheese and olive

-A Spanish-style tapas skewer, bursting with flavor.
 Thread slices of mild chorizo (or dry sausage) folded in half onto cubes of manchego (or feta) cheese and green olives.
-The result is a delicious trio combining the spiciness of the chorizo with the creaminess of the cheese.
-For an original twist: replace the olive with a dried prune for a surprising touch of sweetness, and optionally bake the skewers for a few minutes to slightly melt the cheese.
+You'll get a delicious trio combining the spiciness of the chorizo and the creaminess of the cheese.

 Teriyaki glazed meatballs

-These kebabs can be prepared the day before and reheated in the oven for a few minutes just before serving to restore their tenderness.
-Sprinkle with sesame seeds for the finishing touch.
+These skewers can be made the day before and reheated for a few minutes in the oven just before serving to regain all their tenderness.

 Appetizer skewers with fish or seafood (salmon, shrimp, etc.)